PatrickJS/NG6-starter/README.md

 * `serve`
   * starts a dev server with `browser-sync` serving the client folder
 * `watch`
-  * listens for file chagnes and rebuilds with webpack then refreshes the browser
+  * listens for file changes and rebuilds with webpack then refreshes the browser
 * `default`
 	* runs `webpack`, `serve`, and `watch` in that order.
 * `component`